absinthe0223/guide/Operating-Model/Working-Together.md

 For quick conversations, just reach out!

-The best place to do so is on a public Slack channel.
+The best place to do so is on a **public** Slack channel.
 That way, other partners can chime in to provide useful information.

 If the conversation needs to be private, the next best option is to either \(a\) send them a private message in Slack or \(b\) give them a phone call.

 If you know that you'll need to spend some more serious time with them \(more than 10 minutes or so\), or you want to book time in the future, then it is a good idea to schedule a meeting.

 ### Scheduling Meetings

-For 1-1 meetings with other partners, we use [Calendly](https://calendly.com/).
-Every partner has an account, which makes it easy to book time with them.

 For meetings that involve more than 2 people, the best option is to create an event in your Google calendar and invite them by email.
 Use our group email addresses to invite lots of partners at once.